-Ripening Green Pumpkins is something we have to do ever few years.
+Ripening Green Pumpkins is something we have to do every few years.
 Sometimes you just don’t have enough time in the fall for the last of your pumpkins to ripen.
-But it is a actually simple process to ripen green pumpkins.
+But it is actually a simple process to ripen green pumpkins.

 “Vegetables are a must on a diet.
 I suggest carrot cake, zucchini bread, and pumpkin pie.” – Jim Davis